Deliverability 101: Six steps to protect your reputation

 • Be transparent: Don’t try to hide elements or links in your emails.

-• Don’t send text- or image-only emails: There’s no perfect formula; just use your best judgment to create engaging content.
+• Don’t send image- or text-only emails: There’s no perfect formula; just use your best judgment to create engaging content.

 • Host images on your server: Whenever possible, host images on a server that uses your root domain or a unique domain that is not shared with others.